Bathing is a part of every culture across the world.

 Mizu Buro

-A cold water tub with a temperature around 17-20°C, the Mizu Buro is used after a stint in the sauna to cool down the body.
+A cold water tub with a temperature of around 17-20°C, known as Mizu Buro, is used after a visit to the sauna to cool down your body.

 Denki Buro

-A Denki Buro is a small bathing tub equipped with steel plates that discharge pulsing currents of electricity into the submerged bather.
-This is said to have health benefits but can feel a little strange at first.
+A Denki Buro is a small bathing tub equipped with steel plates that discharge small pulsing currents of electricity.
+It causes a slight tingling sensation that can feel a little strange at first, but it is said to have pain relief benefits, especially for stiff shoulders and back pain.

 Kusuri Yu